 This mini smart oven toasts, bakes, broils, and roasts, and has several other nifty features.
 It also comes in different sizes!

-The mini size oven is large enough to bake a personal size pizza and fits up to a 10.5-inch pan.
+The mini size oven is large enough to bake a personal size pizza and fits up to a 10.5-inch pan (and here’s how to reheat pizza in the oven, too).
 The baking and toasting abilities are excellent, but I have yet to use it to roast or broil (I’m sure I won’t be disappointed when I do).
 Still, it’s my fave appliance in the kitchen.